Find out if your company and employees meet the EMI scheme criteria

 Material Interest: they - or together with an associate - must not have (or have the rights to acquire) a beneficial or controlling interest (directly or indirectly) of more than 30% in the company.

-Holding of equity stake: they must hold the equity (either as an option or once exercised into shares) for at least 24 months in total before the shares are sold.
+Holding of equity stake: they must hold the equity (either as an option or once exercised into shares) for at least 24 months in total before the shares are sold, if they wish to take advantage of the Entrepreneur's Relief Capital Gains Tax of 10%.